glws967/CZ4010-Project-PasswordManager/README.md

 ## Security
 ### Confidentiality
-- To achieve this in our project, we make use of a few cryptographic algorithms AES(CBC) and PBKDF2_SHA512.
+- To achieve this in our project, we make use of the cryptographic algorithms AES(CBC) and hashing algorithm PBKDF2_SHA512.

 - The entire vault is being encrypted and decrypted locally before sending it to the firebase for storage, this ensures confidentiality of the vault as without decrypting it, the vault will be just a cipher text.
 This also ensures that no man in the middle attack is possible as we are not sending the key to the database, the key is generated locally.

-- By default the user account password is the GUI is concealed so to prevent shoulder surfing
+- By default all account's password added by the user in the GUI is concealed/masked so to prevent shoulder surfing.

+- The application allow auto locking so that if the user is away from their computer and forgot to lock their computer the application will lock itself so to prevent other people from accessing the app.

 ### Authentication and Integrity
 When the user login,  Authentication Hash and Encrypted vault will be retrieved from the firebase.
 The Authentication hash is then compared with the user input.
 If these are identical, the user will be successfully authenticated and the Vault will be decrypted.
 Which ensures Authentication and Integrity.